U.S. Tribal Stewardship & Guardians

 The movement of Indigenous stewardship is growing in the United States, where many Tribal Nations are launching Guardians programs and asserting sovereignty over lands and waters.

-Shaped by this rise in Indigenous-led stewardship in the U.S. and inspired by movements in Canada and Australia, Indigenous leaders, Guardians, and Tribal stewardship programs, funders, and supporting organizations are coming together to explore the possibility of launching a network to link and support U.S. tribal stewardship programs.
+Shaped by this rise in Indigenous-led stewardship in the U.S. and inspired by movements in Canada and Australia, several Indigenous leaders, Guardians, and Tribal stewardship programs, funders, and supporting organizations have been coming together since 2023 to explore opportunities for collaboration.
+The Indigenous Leadership Initiative is proud to be a partner in this work.

 “A Seat at the Table”: Blackfeet Shield Keepers